 Net zero: why is it necessary?

-What's the logic behind a net zero emissions target, and who is moving to set one?
+What's the logic behind a net zero emissions target?

 A number of countries, including the UK, have made commitments to move to a net zero emissions economy.
-This is in response to climate science showing that in order to halt climate change, carbon emissions have to stop – reducing them is not sufficient.
+This is in response to climate science showing that, in order to halt climate change, carbon emissions have to stop; simply reducing them is not sufficient.
 ‘Net zero’ means that any emissions are balanced by absorbing an equivalent amount from the atmosphere.

-In order to meet the 1.5°C global warming target in the Paris Agreement, global carbon emissions should reach net zero around mid-century.
+In order to meet the Paris Agreement goal to limit average global temperature rises to 1.5°C, global carbon emissions should reach net zero around mid-century.
 For developing nations, that can mean the 2050s or 2060s; for developed nations such as the UK, it means 2050, or preferably earlier.
 Many have already set such dates.

 The science of ‘carbon budgets’